oyve/Leapfrog/README.md

 *MainPresenter* is responsible for the overall orchestration of the application layout, whereas *NavigationPresenter* and *BrowserPresenter* is responsible for the *Navigation View* and the *Browser View*.

 - A presenter knows 1 view
-- Views communicate their actions via events through either databindings to a ViewModel, or also EventHandlers to code behind where necessary, such as +=ViewLoaded)
+- Views communicate their actions via events through either databindings to a ViewModel (such as a Command), or also EventHandlers to Presenters where necessary, such as +=ViewLoaded)
 - No view logic, "dumb view".
 View's code behind is minimized to a bare minimum, the Presenter is responsible for orchestrating the View
 - CommunityToolkit.MVVM.WeakReferenceMessenger is used to raise and listen to cross-View events, such as communication between the Navigation View and the Browser View